🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 CB2 receptors are primarily found in the immune system and play no role in determining the psychoactivity of a cannabinoid.

-CBL research is in its infancy, but it seems like it has no affinity for CB1 or CB2 receptors, much like CBD.
+CBL research is in its infancy, but it seems like it has no affinity for both cannabinoid receptors, much like CBD.
 If this result holds up to further scrutiny, it is reasonable to expect that CBL’s effects will be similar to CBD’s.

 Interestingly, since CBL is not manufactured for mainstream use, there is no anecdotal evidence to fall back on in the absence of formal studies.